 Our Hearthstone Dungeon Run guide contains boss details, tips, strategy advice and details of the best Treasure and Passive upgrades available.

-A new single-player mode for Hearthstone called Dungeon Run was announced at BlizCon this year and is now live with the launch of the Kobolds and Catacombs expansion.
-This new roguelike component for the game sees players tackling eight randomly selected boss encounters from an overall pool of 48.
+A new single-player mode for Hearthstone called Dungeon Run was added with the release of the Kobolds and Catacombs expansion.
+This new roguelike component for the game challenges you with tackling eight randomly selected boss encounters, one after another, from an overall pool of 48.
 It's been a hugely popular addition to the game, and it's the kind of content we hope to see reiterated upon in future expansion.

-We've been tracking developments of Dungeon Run in this article ever since the mode was announced, and now have tips and tricks for dealing with a large number of the bosses.
-We're continuing to add to that advice on a daily basis, so check back regularly for updates.
+We've been tracking developments of Dungeon Run in this article ever since the mode was first announced at BlizzCon, and we now have tips and tricks for dealing with a massive number of the bosses.
+We're continuing to add to that advice on an ongoing basis, so check back regularly for updates.
 We've also got some advice for choosing the best upgrades and building a deck for your hero of choice.
 Check the links in the navigation bar below to jump straight into what you need.

 Use the following links to quickly navigate to the section of the guide you're most interested in right now!